whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/chrome-flags.md

                  Disabled                 Enabled

-## Site Isolation for webview Tags
+## Site Isolation for Webview Tags

 Enables site isolation for content rendered inside `<webview>` tags.
 This increases security for Chrome Apps and WebUI pages that use `<webview>`. – Mac, Windows, Linux, ChromeOS, Fuchsia, Lacros